-(7) No person shall sell or experiment upon a fetus produced by the fertilization of a human ovum by a human sperm unless such experimentation is therapeutic to the fetus thereby
+(7) No person shall sell or experiment upon a fetus

-- produced.
-Intentional violation of this section is a Class A misdemeanor.
-Nothing in this subsection (7) is intended to prohibit the performance of in vitro fertilization. - (8) No person shall intentionally perform an abortion with knowledge that the pregnant woman is seeking the abortion solely on account of the sex of the fetus.
+- produced by the fertilization of a human ovum by a human sperm 1 2 unless such experimentation is therapeutic to the fetus thereby produced.
+Intentional violation of this section is a 3 Class A misdemeanor.
+Nothing in this subsection (7) is 5 intended to prohibit the performance of fertilization.
+6 - (8) No person shall intentionally perform an abortion with knowledge that the pregnant woman is seeking the abortion solely on account of the sex of the fetus.
 Nothing in Section 6(8) shall be construed to proscribe the performance of an abortion on account of the sex of the fetus because of a genetic disorder linked to that sex.
 If the application of Section 6(8) to the period of pregnancy prior to viability is held invalid, then such invalidity shall not affect its application to the period of pregnancy subsequent to viability. - Section 10.
 A report of each abortion performed shall be made to the Department on forms prescribed by it.
-Such report forms shall not identify the patient by name, but by an individual number to be noted in the patient's permanent record in the possession of the physician, and shall include information concerning: - (1) Identification of the physician who performed the abortion and the facility where the abortion was performed and a patient identification number; - (2) State in which the patient resides; - (3) Patient's date of birth, race and marital status; - 24 (4) Number of prior pregnancies; - 25 (5) Date of last menstrual period;
+Such report forms shall not identify the patient by name, but by an individual number to be noted in the patient's permanent record in the possession of the physician, and shall include information concerning: - (1) Identification of the physician who performed the abortion and the facility where the abortion was performed and a patient identification number;